paul-canals/toolbox/docs/md/m_sys_get_mdaccess.md

 ### Description
 This macro is used for retrieving user credentials for an admin user to access SAS metadata server.

+ The SAS dataset containing the database connection profiles has to be named MDACCESS since all the routines expects this.

 ##### *Note:*
-*The SAS dataset containing the database connection profiles has to be named MDACCESS since all the routines expects this.*
 *If you lose or forget the ENCRYPTKEY, there will be absolutely no way to open the MDACCESS table and recover the data!*

 ### Authors
 * Paul Alexander Canals y Trocha (paul.canals@gmail.com)

 ### Date
-* 2021-01-23 00:00:00
+* 2024-08-03 00:00:00

 ### Version
-* 21.1.01
+* 24.1.08

 ### Link
 * https://github.com/paul-canals/toolbox